risawitama/verbose-potato/README.md

-## What did the late tomato say to the early tomato?
-I’ll ketch up
+## Why did the cookie cry?
+## Because his mother was a wafer so long